China loses trade dispute over rare earth exports

 RARE EARTH INDUSTRIES

 Demand for rare earths comes from a variety of industries.
-General Electric (GE.N) uses rare earths in wind turbines.
-Toyota (7203.T) and Nissan (7201.T) use them for their hybrid and electric cars, while Blackberry (BB.TO) and Apple (AAPL.O) need them for smartphones and tablet computers.
+General Electric uses rare earths in wind turbines.
+Toyota and Nissan use them for their hybrid and electric cars, while Blackberry and Apple need them for smartphones and tablet computers.
 The USTR cites estimates that industries using rare earths contribute more than $300 billion to the U.S. economy.

 China's Ministry of Commerce said the head of its treaty and law department welcomed the WTO's recognition of its efforts to conserve resources and protect the environment, but regretted that the panel found China's export duties, quotas, and quota administration breached WTO rules.